-- Raising attainment, building on the best ever exam results that were achieved in 2019. - Closing the equity gaps in attainment and achievement. - Expanding early learning and childcare. - Working through the Regional Improvement Collaborative to offer extended professional learning for staff. - Empowerment of schools. - Plan for and deliver new schools and services to meet the needs of the growing population, and children and young people with additional support needs.
+- Address the impact of the home learning period and remote learning period during the course of 2020/21. - Continued year on year improvement in Senior Phase qualifications. - Closing the equity gaps in attainment and achievement. - Expanding early learning and childcare. - Working through the Regional Improvement Collaborative to offer extended professional learning for staff. - Empowerment of schools. - Plan for and deliver new schools and services to meet the needs of the growing population, and children and young people with additional support needs.